 In addition to standard host metrics which are automatically posted to Mackerel by the agent such as loadavg5, cpu.user, etc., any user-defined values or "custom metrics" can be configured to be periodically posted to Mackerel.

-By entering a measured value output command in a format compatible with sensu (a plugin which will be mentioned later), that output will be sent together with default metrics to Mackerel and will be displayed in a separate graph.
+By registering a command that outputs in the format described in Posting metrics, that output will be sent together with default metrics to Mackerel and will be displayed in a separate graph.

 We also offer an official plugin pack which you can learn more about here: Using the official plugin pack to visualize middleware metrics